Print Cost is based on the total number of colours in the design and the total quantity of prints.

 Need a custom design?
 Our in-house design team specializes in the screenprinting process.

-Setup charges apply to orders of less than 25 pieces.
-Setup charges are based on the total number of colours in your print, and the total amount of print locations.
+Setup charges are a hidden fee that can really add up.
+Setup charges are usually based on the total number of colours in your print, and the total amount of print locations.

-We can also mix a custom colour using the Pantone system.
-Custom colours are $35 per custom colour, per order.
+We can also mix a custom Pantone colour for $35 per custom colour, per order.

 We don’t recommend printing over seams, or zippers.